Sarsfields GAA/LGFA/Camogie Player InjuriesInformation:

 Claims reported more than 60 days after the injury date will NOT be covered

+The GAA Injury Fund requires players with private health insurance to utilise their coverage for all medical expenses before seeking reimbursement from the fund.
 If private insurance does not cover a particular treatment, the GAA Injury Benefit Fund will require written confirmation from the player's insurance company stating the reason for the lack of coverage

 All playing members of Sarsfields GAA must familiarise themselves with the terms and benefits of the GAA Injury Benefit Fund.
 An overview of what is and isn’t covered are outlined below:

-There is a €100 excess deduction if the player does not have private health insurance.
+Under the terms of the fund: There is a €100 excess deduction if the player does not have private health insurance. €100 excess is waived for players with private health insurance.

 RECEIPTS COVERED/TREATMENT: